bibleexchange/church_ministry__textbook/en/0401_types-of-leaders-in-the-church.md

 We sometimes think that the deacon is a lesser position than the overseer, but "there is no suggestion in the text that the deacon is subordinate to the overseer.
 Both performed vital functions in the church, and it is the deacon who is expressly told that a reward awaits those who serve well."<sup>[10]</sup>

-When comparing the requirements for overseer and deacon in I Timothy chapter 3, we the difference that deacons were not required to teach.
+When comparing the requirements for overseer and deacon in 1 Timothy chapter 3, we the difference that deacons were not required to teach.

 > The requirements for a deacon suggest that there would be substantial contact with people: not double-tongued; a dignified wife; faithful in marriage; a well-managed family.
 The requirement that they not be greedy may suggest some responsibility for the church’s purse, perhaps in the disbursement of funds to the poor.<sup>[11]</sup>